Russell Westbrook NBA Playoffs Player Props: Clippers vs. Suns

-Russell Westbrook and the rest of the Los Angeles Clippers take the court versus the Phoenix Suns in the NBA Playoffs on Thursday, at 10:30 PM ET.
+Russell Westbrook could make a big impact for the Los Angeles Clippers at 3:30 PM on Saturday against the Phoenix Suns in the 2023 NBA Playoffs.

 Russell Westbrook Prop Bets vs. the Suns